5 Historical Books Like A Gentleman In Moscow

 1. A Man Called Ove

 This is a story about a gentleman who goes by Ove’s name.
 He’s fifty-nine, and he’s come to a point in his life where he’s not sure what he should be doing anymore.
 He doesn’t want to be around people, but he wants to be left alone and have nothing to do with the world and where it’s currently headed.
-Unfortunately for him, when he has new neighbors move in next door, that is no longer possible for him, and they spend his life and get all the other neighbors involved in his life.
+Unfortunately for him, when his new neighbors move in next door, that is no longer possible for him, and they spend his life and get all the other neighbors involved in his life.

 Moreover, the author talks about grief and loss, about new life where you come from, and how it’s created you to be the person you are today.
-How does what happens in our lives affect our decisions.
+How does what happens in our lives affect our decisions?
 The philosophical aspects and theme are very similar to A Gentleman In Moscow.

 Author: Fredrik Backman